wavefrontHQ/docs/pages/doc/alerts.md

 An alert [fires](alerts_states_lifecycle.html#when-alerts-fire) when a metric stays at a value that indicates a problem for the specified amount of time.
 * A **classic alert** send a notification with the specified severity to all specified targets.
-* A **threshold alert** allows you to specify multiple severities and a different target for each severity.
+* A **multi-threshold alert** allows you to specify multiple severities and a different target for each severity.

 ### Alert Target

 Each alert is associated with one or more alert targets.
 The alert target specifies who to notify when the alert changes state.
 * For classic alerts, you specify a severity and one or more corresponding alert targets.
 You can set up email, PagerDuty, and custom alert targets.
-* For threshold alerts, you can specify a different alert target for each threshold, for example, an email target when the alert reaches the INFO threshold and a PagerDuty target when the alert reaches the SEVERE threshold.
+* For multi-threshold alerts, you can specify a different alert target for each threshold, for example, an email target when the alert reaches the INFO threshold and a PagerDuty target when the alert reaches the SEVERE threshold.
 You can specify only custom alert targets, but it's easy to set up a custom email or PagerDuty alert target.

 ## Alert Basics Videos
 In this video, Clement explains how classic alerts work: